What is Supply Chain Management? A Simple Guide to Explain ItUpdated on November 1, 2022 in Ecommerce by Alifiya Mustafa

 Make sure that your supplier is consistent in filling your requests timely.
 It is necessary that what you get from him is in sellable condition and he is not sending you the damaged goods way too frequently.
 However, the breakage issues might occur sometimes, but if that’s happening often, then it is time to change your supplier.

 To make amendments in your eCommerce Supply Chain management, identify which of your suppliers are delaying the most.
-Figure out the ways where you can cut the cost of security check, internal inspection, ticketing, etc.
+Figure out the ways where you can cut the cost of security checks, internal inspection, ticketing, etc.

 Your toughest competitors are trying their best to take a win on this factor, and your customers expect you to come up with something that costs them less or nothing.

 Find out the ways where you can negotiate the most in order to reduce your shipping cost.
-We recommend dealing with different third party logistics to reduce cost and time.
+We recommend dealing with different third-party logistics to reduce cost and time.

 The Supply Chain will include smart ways of delivery such as the use of drones in the upcoming 2 years and other modern technologies for handling logistics and inventory to watch out for.

-3. Opt for Third-party logistics
+3. Opt for third-party logistics